Tim Harvey: Other racing

-Harvey has also been a prolific winner in sports cars.
-A distinguished career in international motorsport has given him a deep-seated knowledge of the business and substantial reserves of experience.
 A factory driver for Spice in the halcyon days of the World Sportscar Championship saw Tim battling the Jaguars and Mercedes Benz during the 1989 and 1990 seasons.
 He twice won the BRDC C2 Championship in 1988 and 1989.
 He has also contested the 24 Hours of Le Mans four times, winning his class in 1987.
 In June 1993, he made a one-off appearance in the TVR Tuscan Challenge at Oulton Park and won.
 He won the British Sports Car Championship in 1999.

-He is a double winner of the Oulton Park Gold Cup in 2000 and 2001, joining previous winners Stirling Moss, Jim Clark, Jackie Stewart and many others.
+Harvey is a double winner of the Oulton Park Gold Cup in 2000 and 2001, joining previous winners Stirling Moss, Jim Clark, Jackie Stewart and many others.
 Tim has made sporadic albeit successful outings in the British GT Championship, winning alongside various drivers in 2004 and 2005.

 Harvey has also been a Touring car winner internationally, coming first in the Macau Grand Prix street race in 1989 and the Wellington International in 1994.
 He has successfully raced in Japan, Australia, South Africa and all over Europe.

-On 19 June 2011, Tim won a Round of the Ginetta GT Supercup at Croft.
+On 19 June 2011, Harvey won a Round of the Ginetta GT Supercup at Croft.

-Tim also competes occasionally in enduro events on a motorcycle.
+Harvey also competes occasionally in enduro events on a motorcycle.

 Other work

-Aside from his racing, Tim combines his commentary and presenting work for ITV and Motors TV with various other motorsport roles, including acting as driver coach for many up and coming young British drivers.
+Aside from his racing, Harvey combines his commentary and presenting work for ITV and Motors TV with various other motorsport roles, including acting as driver coach for many up and coming young British drivers.
 He has also coached the Oxford University Motor Drivers Club to success in the British Universities Karting Championship.

-In 2008, Tim was appointed Director of the British Racing Drivers' Club (BRDC) SuperStars program, designed to support the most promising young British drivers both financially and in an advisory role.
+In 2008, Harvey was appointed Director of the British Racing Drivers' Club (BRDC) SuperStars program, designed to support the most promising young British drivers both financially and in an advisory role.

-In 2021 he appeared at an event in his hometown at Motorsport UK's new HQ to talk with Jason Plato, Matt Neal and the former's Fuelling Around co-host Dave Vitty.
+In 2021, Harvey appeared at an event in his hometown at Motorsport UK's new HQ to talk with Jason Plato, Matt Neal and the former's Fuelling Around co-host Dave Vitty.